Support

 This guide provides instructions for using the Notecard as both a standalone tracker, and with an MCU host.
 For both approaches, you’ll need the following:

-• A Notecard.
+• A Cellular Notecard.

-• A USB 2.0 mini cable.
+• A Micro USB cable.

 If you’re building a standalone Notecard tracker, you’ll need the following:

-• [Optional] An external sensor for gathering additional information about your asset.
+• Optional: An external sensor for gathering additional information about your asset.
 This guide uses a Bosch BME680 temperature and humidity sensor.

-• A text-editor for writing firmware, such as the Arduino IDE or VS Code.
+• A text editor for writing firmware, such as the Arduino IDE or VS Code .

 Tracker Configuration Requests